 Victoria records zero new local cases

-The state’s health department confirmed no new local cases about 9am, along with two new infections in hotel quarantine.
+The state’s health department confirmed no new local cases about 8.30am, along with one new infection in hotel quarantine.

 Four Covid-19 positive patients remain in hospital in Victoria.

-It comes as Acting Premier James Merlino revealed Victorians were set to be boosted by another significant easing of Covid-19 restrictions ahead of the winter school holidays.
+Victoria’s Acting Premier James Merlino is set to announce another significant easing of Covid-19 restrictions on Wednesday ahead of the winter school holidays.

-Mr Merlino said he expected to be able to announce a “whole range” of easing of restrictions for both regional Victoria and metropolitan Melbourne this week.
+Reduced crowds are set to be allowed back at the footy and the A-League grand final on Saturday, while the capacity allowed at hospitality venues is also set to be increased.

-Mr Merlino said on Monday the easing of restrictions was “being assessed right now”.
+It comes as chief health officer Brett Sutton slammed Victoria’s border shut to seven NSW local government areas late on Tuesday night.

 Originally published as Victoria records zero new local cases